owenchanghao/hackathon-lightgbm/README.md

 # Hi!ckathon 2023

-The main document for the hackathon is **.
+The main document for the hackathon is *hackathon.ipynb*.
+The model and the pre-processing steps are separated in ** and **.

 ## Background